tmhglnd/mercury-playground/README.md

 ## 👩‍💻👨‍💻 Collaborative Coding

-It is now possible to code together in Mercury using the amazing [**Flok**](https://flok.clic.cf/) live coding environment in the browser.
+It is possible to code together in Mercury using the amazing [**Flok**](https://flok.clic.cf/) live coding editor in the browser together with the Mercury standalone version in Max8.

 - [Start coding together here](https://tmhglnd.github.io/mercury/collaborate.html)

 ## 🚀 Install

-😎 No need for installing!
-You can start coding immediately in the browser:
+😎 **No need for installing!** You can start coding immediately in the browser:
 [**https://mercury.timohoogland.com/**](https://mercury.timohoogland.com/)

+### 💻 Running without internet

-🤓 If you want to run the application locally (for using OSC or when developing extra features):
+🤓 If you want to run the application locally (for using without internet, or using the OSC functionality or when developing extra features):

 In the Terminal navigate to the folder you want to install Mercury.
 Then run: